facebookresearch/demucs/README.md

 It has limited impact on Conv-Tasnet as the model is by nature almost time equivariant.
 The value of 10 was used on the original paper, although 5 yields mostly the same gain.
 It is deactivated by default.

+### Memory requirements for GPU acceleration

+If you want to use GPU acceleration, you will need at least 8GB of RAM on your GPU for `demucs` and 4GB for `tasnet`.
+Sorry, the code for demucs is not super optimized for memory!
+I'll publish soon a lighter version of the model that should run with less RAM.

 ## Examining the results from the paper experiments